p-yukusai/PyWall/README.md

 # PyWall

 PyWall is a Python-based firewall application.
 This tool helps manage network traffic by creating and configuring firewall rules.
-Note that PyWall does not monitor network traffic itself.

 ## Features